TabimaLab/lab_website/team/index.md

   tooltip: About our team
 ---

+{% include banner.html image="images/lab_pic.jpg" %}

 # <i class="fas fa-users"></i>Team

-The T-lab is comprised by phenomenal undergraduates and graduate students of Clark University with different scopes of interest from mycology and genomics all the way to conservation and social justoce in STEM
+The T-lab is comprised by phenomenal undergraduates and graduate students of Clark University with different scopes of interest from mycology and genomics all the way to conservation and social justice in STEM

 {% include section.html %}